tysg/petpets/docs/main.md

 ```

--   This query works by first getting the start and end years of the start and end dates of the new leave schedule
+* This query works by first getting the start and end years of the start and end dates of the new leave schedule
--   The first and second queries are identical except that one checks for 150 day gaps and the second checks for 300 day gaps
+* The first and second queries are identical except that one checks for 150 day gaps and the second checks for 300 day gaps
--   Overview: We want to check the gaps between each leave schedule to see if it is either a 150 day gap or a 300 day gap
+* Overview: We want to check the gaps between each leave schedule to see if it is either a 150 day gap or a 300 day gap
--   So what we have done is to prepend the start of the year to t1 and append the end of the year to t2
+* So what we have done is to prepend the start of the year to t1 and append the end of the year to t2
-    -   t1 contains the end dates of each leave schedule as well as the start date of the year
+ * t1 contains the end dates of each leave schedule as well as the start date of the year
-    -   t2 contains the start dates of each leave schedule as well as the end date of the year
+ * t2 contains the start dates of each leave schedule as well as the end date of the year
--   We then order both tables by ascending order of the end dates and start dates respectively for t1 and t2
+* We then order both tables by ascending order of the end dates and start dates respectively for t1 and t2
--   Next we use row number again to generate an enumeration and join the tables so that we get the end dates and start dates in the same row such that start date - end date gives us the gap between each leave schedule
+* Next we use row number again to generate an enumeration and join the tables so that we get the end dates and start dates in the same row such that start date - end date gives us the gap between each leave schedule
--   We then check the count of the 150/300 day gaps
+* We then check the count of the 150/300 day gaps
--   At the end, it’s a conditional based on whether the leave is applied across 2 years or is in a single year
+* At the end, it’s a conditional based on whether the leave is applied across 2 years or is in a single year

-## Bid overlap check with caveat for Part Timer Bids
+## Part time availability overlap check

 ```sql
 CREATE OR REPLACE FUNCTION no_bid_overlap()
 RETURNS TRIGGER AS